reexjungle/xcal/README.md

 First things first
 ==================
-### I am a devloper, How do I obtain a fresh copy of the latest xCal code?
+### As a devloper, How do I obtain a fresh copy of the latest xCal code?

-here are 2 quick ways to receive the code:
+Here are 2 quick ways to receive the code:

 * [Download as ZIP file from the master repository](https://github.com/reexmonkey/xcal/archive/master.zip)
 * Clone the master repository: https://github.com/reexmonkey/xcal.git